Andrew Lloyd Webber: 2020s

 Lloyd Webber's new version of Cinderella opened at the Gillian Lynne Theatre in the West End in 2021.
 The opening, which was originally set to take place in August 2020, was delayed due to the COVID-19 pandemic.
 Based on a book by Emerald Fennell, Lloyd Webber wrote: "Emerald Fennell has written something truly exciting and original, and the moment I read her outline I knew I'd found my latest collaborator."
 He garnered press attention in July 2021 for saying that he was "prepared to be arrested" to open Cinderella to full houses in spite of rising Covid cases and in defiance of Government advice.
-A 2021 feature in Variety suggested:
+A 2021 feature in Variety suggested: "Lloyd Webber, at 73, appears to have been reanimated creatively in recent years.
+Both School of Rock and Cinderella earned him some of the best reviews of his career and had a lightness and wit that had been missing from his work."

-In 2023, he was announced as one of the composers who would each create a brand new piece for the Coronation of Charles III and Camilla.
+In 2022, Lloyd Webber appeared alongside Lin-Manuel Miranda in the BBC Platinum Jubilee Concert for Platinum Jubilee of Elizabeth II.
+In 2023, Lloyd Webber was one of twelve composers asked to write a new piece for the coronation of Charles III and Camilla.
+His anthem, "Make a Joyful Noise", was performed during the enthronement of Queen Camilla.

+In 2024, Lloyd Webber announced that his next musical will be an adaptation of the 2006 film The Illusionist, which will feature lyrics by Bruno Major, book by Chris Terrio and will be directed by Jamie Lloyd and produced by Michael Harrison (following the 2023 and 2024 London and Broadway revivals of Sunset Boulevard).
+In 2025, Lloyd Webber will reunite with Tim Rice to create the original songs for Sherlock Holmes and The 12 Days of Christmas, a comedy whodunit play written by Humphrey Ker and David Reed (members of the British sketch comedy troupe The Penny Dreadfuls) which will premiere at the Birmingham Rep for the Christmas season.